altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 ```
 this means saveStateSnapshot() is called after the sequence number reaches multiple of 1000.
 Note
 saveStateSnapshot() might not be called exactly at sequence numbers being multiple of the snapshot-after configuration value.
-This is because PersistentFSM works in a sort of “batch” mode when processing and persisting events, and saveStateSnapshot() is called only at the end of the “batch”.
+This is because PersistentFSM works in a sort of "batch" mode when processing and persisting events, and saveStateSnapshot() is called only at the end of the "batch".
 For example, if you set akka.persistence.fsm.snapshot-after = 1000, it is possible that saveStateSnapshot() is called at lastSequenceNr = 1005, 2003, ...
 A single batch might persist state transition, also there could be multiple domain events to be persisted if you pass them to applying method in the PersistFSM DSL.

 # Storage plugins
 Storage backends for journals and snapshot stores are pluggable in the Akka persistence extension.
 A directory of persistence journal and snapshot store plugins is available at the Akka Community Projects page, see Community plugins
-Plugins can be selected either by “default” for all persistent actors, or “individually”, when a persistent actor defines its own set of plugins.
+Plugins can be selected either by "default" for all persistent actors, or "individually", when a persistent actor defines its own set of plugins.
-When a persistent actor does NOT override the journalPluginId and snapshotPluginId methods, the persistence extension will use the “default” journal and snapshot-store plugins configured in reference.conf:
+When a persistent actor does NOT override the journalPluginId and snapshotPluginId methods, the persistence extension will use the "default" journal and snapshot-store plugins configured in reference.conf:
 ```hocon
 akka.persistence.journal.plugin = ""
 akka.persistence.snapshot-store.plugin = ""